Skip to main content

 Community Engagement

-TCF and the Resource Conservation District of Tehama County (RCDTC) work together to provide education and engagement opportunities for our community, including public hikes, student field days, and the Wild & Scenic® Film Festival, On-Tour – Red Bluff.
-These programs enable us to build meaningful relationships with our community and expand awareness and knowledge of, as well as appreciation for, Tehama County's natural resources.
+TCF and the Resource Conservation District of Tehama County (RCDTC) work together to provide education and engagement opportunities for our community, including public hikes, student field days, Outdoor Galore activity kits, and the Wild & Scenic® Film Festival, On-Tour – Red Bluff.
+The two organizations collaborate with local and state agencies as well as nonprofits to help meet community needs.
+These efforts enable us to build meaningful relationships with our community and expand awareness and knowledge of, as well as appreciation for, Tehama County's natural resources.

 Forest Health and Fuels Management